 |Chateal EE 30 mcg/0.15 mg also known as Levonogestrel; Nordette; Levora; Portia|

 NUVA RING: Although we do not offer Nuva Ring at Women's Health, patients interested or actively using the Nuva Ring can make an appointment with a Women's Health Provider to obtain a prescription.

 - Traveling?
 Please be sure to plan your contraceptive needs a few weeks prior to your departure.
 Don't wait until the last minute!
 Taking a prolonged car or plane trip while on combined hormonal contraception (ie Birth control pill, Nuva Ring, Evra patch) can slightly increase your risk for a deep vein thrombosis ("blood clot") in your arm or leg.
 Please click here for more information.

 - Need a refill of your medication?
 Call our convenient pill refill line at 215.746.1020.
-Your order will be ready the next business day.
+Your order will be ready the next business day and when SHS is open.
 Click here for more information on refilling your medication.